Apply Policy To API Instance

 Captured Variables

-policyGroupId
+policyGroupId $[*].groupId

-policyAssetId
+policyAssetId $[*].assetId

-policyAssetVersion
+policyAssetVersion $[*].version

-$[*].configuration
+policyConfiguration $[*].configuration

-Step 5: Apply the Policy
+Step 5: Apply Policy to API Instance

 $ curl -X POST ${baseUrl}/organizations/{organizationId}/environments/{environmentId}/apis/{environmentApiId}/policies \